Olunowoade01/Load-balancer-and-Autoscaling-Group/README.md

 ![instant](./img/instant%20stop.png)

-> if we  rephresh that we will noticed one instant as stop working and others still running
+> If we refresh the page, we will notice that one instance has stopped working while the other is still running.